-TV viewers aghast as streaming service cancels its ‘best’ series
+TV viewers furious as streaming service cancels ‘best’ series

 “Elle Fanning literally passed on Dune Part 2 for The Great and they do this to her,” a fan wrote shortly after the news was announced.

 Other shows to be released by the US subscription service include The Handmaid’s Tale, The Bear, Ramy, Reservation Dogs and Only Murders in the Building.
-The Great airs in the UK on STARZPLAY and Channel 4.
+The Great airs in the UK on Lionsgate+ and Channel 4.

 The Independent has contacted Hulu for comment.